 About that cable that came with the car

 Most electric vehicles are delivered with a Mode 2 charging cable.
-These have a type 2 plug that fits your car in one end and a plug for ordinary sockets in the other.
+These have a type 2 plug that fits your vehicle in one end and a plug for ordinary sockets in the other.
 Contrary to what many new owners of electric cars believe, this cable is only intended emergency use, when no charging station is available.

 Avoid charging through a regular socket

-Regularly using the Mode 2 charger and a regular socket for charging is not recommended for several reasons;
+Regularly using the Mode 2 charger and an ordinary outlet for charging is not recommended for several reasons;

 - Regular sockets usually don’t have adequate earth fault monitoring and protection.

-- For the reasons listed above, Mode 2 cables are limited to 10A / 2,3 kW, much less than the charging capacity of most cars.
+- For the reasons listed above, regulations limit Mode 2 cables to 10A / 2,3 kW, much less than the charging capacity of most cars.

 The benefits of a home charger

 Charge more efficiently.
 Charging with the Mode 2 cable and a regular socket limits charging to 10A and 2,3 kW.
 This is far below the full charging capacity of new EVs.
 A charging station has a dedicated circuit of 16A or more.
-This allows you to take advantage of the full charging capacity of your vehicle.
+This allows you to take better advantage of the charging capacity of your vehicle.

 Charging stations come with a mounted cable or an outlet for separate Mode 3 cables, which are available in several dimensions.
 With a 16A circuit, you can choose a Mode 3 cable that provides a charging effect of up to 22 kW.
 A dedicated circuit also makes charging times far more reliable.